VINTUXA/students/README.md

 ## Docker
 Make sure to disable initialization, it would not work with it.
-1. Start docker on your pc
+1. Start docker on your pc.
-2. Build image
+2. Build image:
     ```
     docker build -t student-server .
     ```
-3 run container
+3. Run container:
     ```
     docker run -it --rm student-server
     ```
     Now you can use shall as usual.
-4 Exit.
-If you want to exit, just type
+4. Exit.
+If you want to exit, just type:
     ```
     docker run -it --rm student-server
     ```